ManasaJalanila/KPMG_Virtual_internship/README.md

 3.Profit by brand, Product_line
 4.Profits by months and weekdays

-Sincere, Thank You for pouring Patience and support to read by my First Data Analytics Report.
+Sincere, Thank You for pouring Patience and support to read by my First Data Analytics Project.